FAC-11/litlearn/userresearch.md

 The first task I’d like you to do is to open the LitLearn app and complete a short question, as if you were trying out whether the app is something you would want to use.
 Whenever you're ready please begin.

 ### Task 2
-Coolz.
-The next task is to answer another question and get an idea of whether your answer was a good one.
+The next task is to move on to the next question and get a hint before answering.

 ### Task 3
-Wicked.
-The next task is to answer yet another question, get some feedback as to how to improve your answer, and then to improve the answer.
+Compare your answers to someone else's and then improve your original answer.

 ### Task 4
-Hell yeah!
-The next task is to answer a long question, as if you were practising exam questions.
+The next task is to answer a long question and review your progress.

-### Task 5
-Bangin'.
-The final task is to get feedback on your final answer and find out how long you have been using the app today.

 ## Wrap up
 May I ask you a few additional questions about yourself?